Linear Motion Actuators

 These use materials that stretch when subjected to a magnetic field and are used in applications that call for short linear movements.
 Similar to piezoelectric actuators, they use rods that stretch when an electric voltage is applied to the ends.
 A typical actuator consists of a magnetostrictive rod surrounded by a solenoid coil.
 Externally powered, the coil generates a magnetic field that causes the rod to become longer and thinner.
 They generally require a magnetic return path.

-Consist of an input rotating shaft, an output linear motion shaft (screw), and support bearings, all in a housing.
+Consist of an input rotating shaft, an output linear motion shaft (screw), and support bearings in a housing.
 Common types:

 - Machine Screw: Rotation of the input (worm) shaft turns the worm gear and drive nut.
 The lead screw (lifting screw or stem) has an Acme or modified square-thread form.
 It is threaded through the drive nut and converts rotary motion of the nut to linear motion.

 - Ball Screw: The screw and nut are separated by a series of recirculating bearing balls.
 Higher lifting speeds and efficiency reduce the input power requirement to 2/3 of what is required for a machine screw jack.

 - Roller Screw: More expensive than ball screws and used in applications where load capacity, axial stiffness, speed, and acceleration/deceleration rates are stringent.